Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description instructs to 'Use tripId from onebusaway_get_arrivals to look up a specific vehicle's progress,' providing clear context.
-It does not explicitly list when not to use it, but the guidance is sufficient for a narrow tool.
+The description explicitly advises to 'Use tripId from onebusaway_get_arrivals to look up a specific vehicle's progress', providing a clear usage context.
+It does not explicitly list when not to use the tool or alternatives, but the mention of obtaining the trip ID from another tool effectively guides the agent.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.